Robert Olds: Army Air Forces and World War II

 Olds' first heart attack took place in March 1942, resulting in his replacement in command by Harold L. George.
 Olds returned to duty on April 25, 1942, when he was made commander of III Bomber Command.
 However that assignment lasted only two weeks, and he became commanding general of the Second Air Force effective May 14, 1942, with promotion to major general on May 25.
 Olds moved his headquarters from Spokane, Washington, to a forward location at Davis-Monthan Field, Arizona, as Second Air Force expanded into a massive training establishment.

 Early in 1943 Olds was diagnosed with pericardial disease and Libman-Sacks endocarditis.
 He required extensive hospitalization beginning February 25, 1943, was placed in temporary retirement, then suffered a second heart attack and pneumonia.
+He was awarded the Distinguished Service Medal by the War Department on April 15.
 His sons Robin and Stevan, both cadets at the United States Military Academy, were flown by B-17 to Tucson and were present when he died on April 28.
 Time Magazine reported that his ashes were "dead-marched into a Flying Fortress" at Davis Monthan Field and dispersed over the nearby mountains.

 General Curtis E. LeMay said of Olds:

 During my 35 years of service, I've been fortunate in coming in contact with... practically all (of the leaders) of the Air Force during that period, and we've had a great number of very good ones.
 All of them of course, have made an impact, not only with me, but on everyone else that was in the Air Force at the time.
 If I had to single out any one, I would say that Robert Olds made the greatest impact.